nepo-dev/nepo.dev/posts/reverse-engineer-android-app-api.md

 your target API will use a
 human-readable document format
 like JSON or XML, instead of protobuf.
-We are lucky and 2good2go uses JSON.
+We are lucky and our target uses JSON.

 ![a screenshot shows how an intercepted response looks in mitmproxy]($BASE_URL$/imgs/reveng/response_censored.png)

 This means we can easily replicate that request in the terminal.

-Enter `w`.
+In the terminal running mitmproxy, enter `w`.
 You will enter export mode.
 If you then type `export.clip curl @focus`, your request will be replicated as a curl command and it will be copied to your clipboard.